chandelsman/oppe-reporting/README.md

 Query is performed in LigoLab

-- Reporting > Dynamic Reports > Path-Dash
+- Reporting > Dynamic Reports > Stats Pathologist TAT
 - needs to be run for each month of the quarter independently or LigoLab will crash
     - LigoLab may freeze and need to be force quit